johnsonandjohnson/Bodiless-JS/packages/vital-carousel/doc/README.md

 As mentioned, a Vital Carousel displays a collection of components as sequential slides in a slideshow; with this in mind, when editing a Carousel, you'll either be editing individual slides (i.e., components) or the slideshow itself (i.e., adding, deleting, or removing slides).

+?> **Note:** When selecting a Vital Carousel to make edits, you'll often want to select a specific slide/component; to do this, you will have to use the Carousel's user navigation mechanism to bring the desired slide into view, as there's no way to do so within the context menu.

 #### Edit a Slide/Component